RafsanHasanPronoy/CropDoc/README.md

 System Architecture

-CropDoc is structured as a Flask-based web application with the following components:
+CropSage-BD is structured as a Flask-based web application with the following components:

 1. Frontend (HTML/CSS/JavaScript) :
- index.html: The homepage introducing CropDoc, highlighting its features and supported crops.
+ index.html: The homepage introducing CropSage-BD, highlighting its features and supported crops.
  upload.html: The interface for selecting a crop type, uploading an image, and initiating AI analysis.